mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 |:--:|
 |Clock rate and power for Intel x86 microprocessors over eight generations and 30 years|

+The modern problem is that further lowering of the voltage appears to make the transistors too leaky, like water faucet (pol. *kran*) that cannot be completely shut off.
+Even today about 40% of the power consumption in server chips is due to leakage.

 ### 1.8 The Sea Change: The Switch from Uniprocessors to Multiprocessors <a name="18"></a>